What Happens After Ovulation | How Long Until Pregnancy?

 What is Your Fertile Window?

-Alright, let's talk about your fertility window!
+Now on to your fertility window!
 If you're trying to conceive, this is the magical time when you're most likely to get pregnant.

 Essentially, your fertile window is the few days leading up to ovulation and the day of ovulation itself.

-Now, the thing is, every woman is different, and her fertile window can vary depending on factors like cycle length, age, and health.
+Every woman is different, and her fertile window can vary depending on factors like cycle length, age, and health.

 But as a general rule of thumb, your fertile window is around days 10-14 of your menstrual cycle (with day 1 being the first day of your period).
 This includes the five days before ovulation and the day of ovulation.
 For those with a 28-day cycle, ovulation typically falls around day 14.